I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/nf-wdfdmaenabler-wdfdmaenablergetmaximumscattergatherelements.md

 ### -param <i>DmaEnabler</i> [in]

 <dd>
-<p>A handle to a DMA enabler object that the driver obtained from a previous call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546983">WdfDmaEnablerCreate</a>. </p>
+<p>A handle to a DMA enabler object that the driver obtained from a previous call to <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablercreate.md">WdfDmaEnablerCreate</a>. </p>
 </dd>
 </dl>

 ## -returns
-<p>If the driver previously called <a href="https://msdn.microsoft.com/library/windows/hardware/ff547014">WdfDmaEnablerSetMaximumScatterGatherElements</a>, <b>WdfDmaEnablerGetMaximumScatterGatherElements</b> returns the value that the driver specified in the previous call.
+<p>If the driver previously called <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablersetmaximumscattergatherelements.md">WdfDmaEnablerSetMaximumScatterGatherElements</a>, <b>WdfDmaEnablerGetMaximumScatterGatherElements</b> returns the value that the driver specified in the previous call.
 Otherwise, <b>WdfDmaEnablerGetMaximumScatterGatherElements</b> returns WDF_DMA_ENABLER_UNLIMITED_FRAGMENTS, which indicates that there is no limit to the number of scatter/gather elements.</p>

 <p>A bug check occurs if the driver supplies an invalid object handle.

 </p>

 ## -remarks
-<p>For more information about this method, see <a href="wdf.enabling_dma_transactions">Enabling DMA Transactions</a>.</p>

-<p>The following code example obtains the maximum number of scatter/gather elements for a specified DMA enabler object.</p>

 <p>For more information about this method, see <a href="wdf.enabling_dma_transactions">Enabling DMA Transactions</a>.</p>

 <p>The following code example obtains the maximum number of scatter/gather elements for a specified DMA enabler object.</p>